 Read on to learn more about how the Penuma procedure works, what your risks are, and whether it’s proven to successfully enlarge a penis.

 The Penuma is a crescent-shaped piece of medical-grade silicone inserted under your penis skin to make your penis longer and wider.
 It’s provided in three sizes: large, extra-large, and extra-extra-large.

-The tissues that give your penis its shape are composed largely of three main structures:
+The tissues that give your penis its shape are composed largely of two types:

 - Corpus cavernosa.
 This refers to two cylindrical pieces of tissue that run parallel to each other along the top of your penis.

 - Corpus spongiosum.
 This is one cylindrical piece of tissue that runs along the bottom of your penis and surrounds your urethra, where urine comes out.